 The Cleveland FES Center’s inclusion at Case Western Reserve University (CWRU) in the School of Engineering and the School of Medicine enables access to leading academic, clinical and engineering expertise, facilities and a rich learning environment all resulting in a dynamic element for FES research and development.

 Integration into the accomplished Rehabilitation Services of MetroHealth Medical Center (MHMC) enables valuable access to patient care and clinical expertise in Orthopaedics & Orthopaedic Surgery, Neurosciences & Neurosurgery, and Physical Medicine and Rehabilitation.

 University Hospitals of Cleveland (UHC) joined the FES Center as a consortium member in 2015.
 It is the primary medical affiliate of CWRU, and has strong clinical interactions with the LSCVAMC.
 The UHC Neurological Institute has major capabilities in neurosurgery, neurology, epilepsy, and psychiatry that complement and expand the expertise available from the LSCVAMC and MHMC.

 Cleveland Clinic, a non-profit academic medical center, provides clinical and hospital care and is a leader in research, education and health information.
 The doctors who founded Cleveland Clinic, drawing from military medicine, believed in diverse specialists working and thinking as a unit.
 This kind of cooperation, efficiency and shared vision has fostered excellence in patient care, research and education.
-These principles endure today at Cleveland Clinic, a nonprofit group practice.
+These principles endure today at Cleveland Clinic.